-Her expository skills were honed during the 1980s, when she was one of New York City’s most respected classical-music publicists and concert presenters.
-She ran a firm called Woerner/Bobrick Associates with her former husband, author Benson Bobrick, while developing her singing career at the same time.
+- Her expository skills were honed during the 1980s, as one of New York City’s most respected classical-music publicists and concert presenters.
+She ran a firm called Woerner/Bobrick Associates with her former husband, historian Benson Bobrick, while developing her singing career at the same time.
 W/BA presented a great deal of new musical work on the New York and national scenes, and Danielle’s descriptions of the music and the events helped distinguish them in the media’s and the public’s eye.

-Holding a Master's Certificate in Songwriting (with Celebrity Scholarship honors) from Berklee College of Music's Berkleemusic program, Danielle creates songs that draw on folk, classical art song, musical theater and jazz traditions, forging an independent style all her own.
-She's a BMI-affiliated songwriter.
+- Danielle is a BMI-affiliated songwriter, whose songs draw on folk, classical art song, musical theater and jazz traditions, forging an independent style all her own.